 A customer journey is your user’s experience with your company.
 A customer journey map is a visual diagram of all of your customers’ touch points and interactions—both positive and negative—emotions, and desired behaviors plotted in chronological order.
+Think if it as mapping all of your target audience’s touch points, behavior, and sentiment with your brand’s products and services over time.
 The goal of a customer journey is to provide empathy for those using your site.
 You’ll want to ensure a straightforward, easy path from brand awareness to purchasing your product or service, and all the way to sharing the experience with others.

 How do you build a journey map?